 Risks of drug and alcohol abuse appear at every transition from early childhood through young adulthood, so prevention planners need to consider their target audiences and implement programs that provide support appropriate for each developmental stage.

-According to the National Institute on Drug Abuse, most youth do not progress beyond initial drug or alcohol use, but a small percentage of youth quickly escalate their substance abuse.
+According to the National Institute on Drug Abuse, many youth do not progress beyond initial drug or alcohol use, but a small percentage quickly escalate their substance abuse.
 Research has shown that youth are most likely to experience a combination of high levels of risk factors and low protective factors.
 These adolescents were characterized by high stress, low parental support, and low academic competence.

 Common Risk Factors For Teen Substance Abuse

 Risk factors are the individual circumstances that have the potential to increase the likelihood of a teen abusing drugs and/or alcohol.
 Some risk factors include: